drmatthew1982/gpcalendarlog/README.md

 # screenshots of gpcalendar
-(B/S based gensolve's calendar functiion like system, we still discuss about which function can make most gp use and without redundant function)
+(B/S based Gensolve's calendar functiion like system, we still discuss about which function can make most gp use and without redundant function)
-### This project still under MVP phase, so many things such as code style documentation, annotation need be improved in the future after it become "stable:
+### This project still under MVP/POC phase, so many things such as code style documentation, annotation need be improved in the future after it become "stable:
 ### it's seems simple now but will add more function after more requirement gathering
+## We welcomed any advise and suggestion
 ### Here is the code reposity
 ##### The one Vue3 frontend can be used with both Spring boot backend and C#/.Net(8) backend
 ##### I will try to add backend with other language as node.js and other frontend such as react.js